 Write to me in Moscow (10 Neglinnaia Street, P. I. Jurgenson), using that same address during the rest of November and throughout December.
 Your letters will be forwarded to me immediately wherever I may happen to be.
 When is it necessary to draw up the concert's programme?
 Which soloists, apart from Brandukov, will we have at our disposal?
 Will Marsick do me the honour of playing my Violin Concerto?
 Which venue have you set your sights on?
 Reply to all these questions for me, if you would.

 I embrace you with all my heart.
-A thousand kind regards for M[ada]me Mackar } and all our mutual friends.
+A thousand good wishes for M[ada]me Mackar and all our mutual friends.

 Your devoted friend,